asmuth/clip/fnordmetric-doc/src/enterprise_tcp_udp_api.md

-protocol is line based, neither request nor response are allowed to contain \n characters, but both request and response have to end with a newline (\n) character. you can put multiple lines in one udp packet. the protocol does not support multiplexing/pipelining.
+protocol is line based, neither request nor response are allowed to contain \n characters, but both request and response have to end with a newline (\n) character.

+#### TCP / WebSockets:

+there is no handshake, you can just open the connection and start sending commands. the protocol does not support multiplexing/pipelining: after every newline-terminated command you send you have to read one line from the socket.

+websocket connections also speak the tcp protocol after the connection upgrade

+the generic error response is

+    ERROR something went wrong\n

+#### UDP:

-example udp packet that increments four counters:
+you can put multiple lines in one udp packet. example udp packet that increments four counters:

     SAMPLE my_counter1.sum-3600 123\n